 These are roads in built-up areas, and it can sometimes be unclear what the speed limit is if you haven’t been paying attention to the road signs.

-If the limit is something different, such as 40mph, you can expect to see regular reminders of that.
+If the limit is something different, such as 40 mph, you should expect to see regular reminders of that.